Ryan Ellis (racing driver): TDI Cup career and CTSCC ST Rookie of the Year (2010–2013)

-At the 2011 season opener for the Continental series at Daytona International Speedway, Ellis broke the track record in qualifying by nearly two seconds, qualified 1st, and won the first race of his rookie season with teammate Ian Baas.
-He then won at Homestead-Miami Speedway in Round 2 and finished 3rd at the Continental Tire event at Road America resulting in a 3rd-place finish in the overall points standings and winning the ST Rookie of the Year.
+At the 2011 season opener for the Continental series at Daytona International Speedway, Ellis broke the track record in qualifying by nearly two seconds, qualified first, and won the first race of his rookie season with teammate Ian Baas.
+He then won at Homestead-Miami Speedway in Round 2 and finished third at the Continental Tire event at Road America, resulting in a third place finish in the overall points standings and winning the ST Rookie of the Year.

-Ellis signed with Insight Racing in 2012 and won the 2012 Kia 200 with co-driver Martin Jensen before the team folded due to lack of funding.
+Ellis signed with Insight Racing in 2012 and won the 2012 Kia 200 with co-driver Martin Jensen before the team folded due to a lack of funding.
 Ellis was quickly signed to i-MOTO Racing and completed much of the 2012 season with them.

 In 2013, Ellis was signed to drive with co-driver Mathew Pombo with i-MOTO Racing again.
 He qualified on pole at Daytona and led much of the race before retiring due to mechanical failure.
-Ellis qualified in the top-3 for many races with i-MOTO before being hired by Team SkullCandy Nissan for the balance of the 2013 season.
+Ellis qualified in the top-three for many races with i-MOTO before being hired by Team SkullCandy Nissan for the balance of the 2013 season.